We may earn affiliate commissions for the recommended products. Learn more.

 Surfshark split tunneling

-Surfshark’s VPN split tunneling feature is called the Whitelister and is really easy to use.
+Surfshark’s VPN split tunneling feature is called Bypasser and is really easy to use.
 It works on a per-app and per-URL basis, meaning you can add as many different apps and websites as you like to your split tunneling.
-So, you can easily access different country's streaming library but also browse on your local websites.
+So, you can easily access different countries' streaming libraries but also browse on your local websites.

-Learn more about Surfshark VPN in our review.
+Learn more in our in-depth Surfshark VPN review.

 PureVPN split tunneling